marwan-abdellah/Buildyard/README.md

 least once to download and install all dependencies.
 Do not use 'Build->Build Solution', but build the project 'ALL_BUILD' or '00_Main->AllProjects' instead.
-The solution contains sub-targets without proper depencies, which will cause build failures.
+The solution contains sub-targets without proper dependencies, which will cause build failures.

 For development, open [build]/[Project]/[Project].sln and work there as usual.
 This solution will build the (pre-configured) project without